-Undoubtedly, Tobago offers some of the Caribbean’s best SCUBA diving opportunities, a massive flow of nutrient rich effluent from the rivers of South America feeds the reefs and waters of Tobago, to produce an unusually rich diversity of species provide and exceptionally rewarding underwater adventures for divers.
+Undoubtedly, Tobago offers some of the Caribbean’s best SCUBA diving opportunities, a massive flow of nutrient-rich effluent from the rivers of South America feeds the reefs and waters of Tobago, to produce an unusually rich diversity of species provide exceptionally rewarding underwater adventures for divers.

 BEST UNUSUAL ATTRACTION